anubhavmishra/leapmotion/README.md

 *Online: [leap.cloudnode.co](http://leap.cloudnode.co).*

-A bit of the projects
+A bit about the projects
 -------------------------

 All these projects were made using ["leapjs"] [1], JavaScript client for the Leap Motion Controller.